 WHAT WE DID IN FALL 2017

-In September of 2017, supported by a new grant from MAW (Media Art Works), we continued shooting.
-For one important scene, guitarist Niño Jero el Periquín played us a solo.
+In September of 2017, supported by a new grant from MAW (Media Art Works), guitarist Niño Jero el Periquín played us a lively and wonderful solo.
 In addition, we shot the singer/cantaora Tía Juana la del Pipa - a woman with a wonderful, rich voice and a very strong presentation.
-She sang in an old-style farm workers quarters, while her companions beat out the rhythm, the compás, on a table top.
-The location was lent to us by the Bodega Gonzalez-Byass, maker of fino (and other) wine, a specialty of Jerez. ¡Olé Gonzalez Byass!
+For both, we used a location in a vineyard lent to us by Bodega Gonzalez-Byass, maker of fino (and other) wine, a specialty of Jerez. ¡Olé Gonzalez Byass!

 WHAT IS LEFT NOW

 So now, what's left?
-Well, we'll add performances by young professionals to emphasize that the tradition continues on, and then we'll shoot a spectacular "fin de fiesta."
-These, along with the all-important narration, and several smaller scenes, will finish off what is known as "principal photography."
+Well, we still have our spectacular "fin de fiesta."
+These, along with the completing the narration, and several smaller scenes, will finish off what is known as "principal photography."